 I wish packages directly under my doorbell was an issue, my delivery folks barely get them under the porch overhang.

 I have the VDB.
 Love it.
 Wished the status light could be controlled more like the other Wyze cameras but it works great.
-Like the small form factor, had to snipe an extra vertical wedge from a friend who bought one at home Depot because the pre order VDB s didn’t come with vertical wedges but that’s my only gripe other than the status light thing and that my HOA is pro Ring.
+Like the small form factor, had to snipe an extra vertical wedge from a friend who bought one at home Depot because the pre order VDB s didn’t come with vertical wedges but that’s my only gripe other than the status light thing.

 Nice pics.
 Looks like your camera is pointed east.
 Anyone have their Bell pointed south towards the sun?
 I wonder how the camera would react to backlighting of the sun??
 I notice that the $30 Kangaroo has a backlight setting.